DTJF/fbdoc/src/doc/Examples.md

 The C back-ends work on an intermediate format.
-This format contains comments exported from the FB source. \Proj doesn't export all comments, since the programmer may want to have private comments as well (ie ToDo marks).
+This format contains comments exported from the FB source. \Proj doesn't export all comments, since the programmer may want to have private comments as well (ie. ToDo marks).
 On the other hand \Proj provides a way to export context directly to the intermediate format, to do tricky things with the back-end in use.